Main menu Close main menu Main menu Menu ×

 Webs of Life

-Image: Whale and Drone by Project CEIT
+Image: Whale and Drone by Project CETI

-Webs of Life is a research initiative that aims to catalyse and unearth a broader and more mutually beneficial set of theoretical and technological experiments with which to re-orientate AI’s inter-relations with nature.
+Webs of Life is a research initiative that aims to catalyse and unearth a broader and more mutually beneficial set of creative and technological experiments with which to re-orientate AI’s inter-relations with nature.
 By bringing web-based technologies into creative dialogue with nature, we want to seed alternative visions for what the Internet of Things can be when guided by the intelligences of the Web of Life.

 Research questions: